Table of contents

 Ensure that your dog is not left alone in the garden

-Trick or treaters have been known to tease dogs when out walking the streets at Halloween.
+Trick-or-treaters have been known to tease dogs while walking the streets on Halloween.
 Other vicious acts have included injuries to pets and even thefts of precious dogs.
-Make sure that your pets are kept safely indoors, especially during the hours of darkness.
+Ensure that your pets are kept safely indoors, especially during the hours of darkness.

 Take care when opening doors so your dog doesn’t escape.

-It’s a fact that on Halloween evening, you will be greeting visitors who come to your door for trick or treating.
-You will be opening your door quite frequently, and most likely, strangers dressed in weird and sometimes scary costumes will be standing on your doorstep.
-It’s no wonder that our dogs can sometimes be worried and aggressive and make an attempt to escape.
+It’s a fact that you will be greeting visitors who come to your door for trick or treating on Halloween evening.
+You will be opening your door frequently, and strangers dressed in weird and sometimes scary costumes will most likely be standing on your doorstep.
+It’s no wonder our dogs can sometimes be worried and aggressive and attempt to escape.
 Try to place your dog in another room or a secure crate away from the door to reduce stress.
-The last thing you want to be doing is searching for a lost dog.
+The last thing you want to do is search for a lost dog.

 Don’t force your dog to wear a costume.

 If you need to dress up your dog, please ensure that the costume doesn’t annoy him.
-The costume shouldn’t restrict any movement, the ability to breathe, hear or see.
+The costume shouldn’t restrict movement or the ability to breathe, hear or see.
 Always supervise your dog when he is wearing any outfit.
 Introduce the Halloween outfit to him before the big event allowing him to wear it for very short intervals.
 Offer plenty of treats and praise to make it a positive experience.
-If at any time your dog shows any distress, remove the costume immediately.
+If your dog is distressed at any time, remove the costume immediately.
 You can buy many alternatives to dress up your pet, so perhaps consider a decorated bandana instead.

 Identification at all times

-It goes without saying that should your dog bolt out of the open doorway, if he has correct identification and is microchipped, the greater the chance of him being safely returned.
+That should your dog bolt out of the open doorway, if he has the correct identification and is microchipped, the greater the chance of him being safely returned.